Pori Moni

 Shamsunnahar Smrity (born 24 October 1992), known by her stage name Pori Moni, is a Bangladeshi film actress.
-Her notable works includes Aro Bhalobashbo Tomay, Rokto, and Swapnajaal.
-She was listed in Forbes Asia’s "100 Digital Stars" magazine in December 2020.
+She was one of the highest paid actresses in Bangladesh.

+Moni began her career as a model and made her acting debut in the film industry with the movie Rana Plaza in 2015.
+She gained widespread recognition for her performance in the movie Dhumketu in 2016, which was a commercial success.
+Her most notable films include Swapnajaal (2018), Gunin (2022) and Antor Jala (2017).
+She has won several awards for her performances, she won the Special Critic Award at 21st Meril-Prothom Alo Awards.
+In 2020, she was listed in Forbes Asia's "100 Digital Stars".

 Early life

-Shamsunnahar Smrity was born on 24 October 1992, in the Satkhira District.
-After losing her parents in childhood, she grew up in her maternal grandparents' house in Pirojpur, where she earned her secondary and higher secondary school certificates.
+Shamsunnahar Smrity was born on 24 October 1992, in the Satkhira District in Khulna Division to a Bengali Muslim family.
+She lost her parents in early age and was raised by maternal grandfather, Shamsul Haque Gazi, in Pirojpur.
+She completed her SSC and HSC exams.
+In 2011, while studying for a BA Honours degree in B M College, she moved to Dhaka to pursue for dance lessons at Bangladesh Academy of Fine Arts.

 Career

 Moni's first film, Rana Plaza, based on the Rana Plaza disaster, was denied certification by the Bangladesh Film Censor Board, who stated that it was a national disaster that people may misunderstand.
 Her second film Bhalobasha Shimaheen was released on 13 February 2015.
 She co-starred with Shakib Khan in Aro Bhalobashbo Tomay and Dhumketu.

 Personal life

-Moni married her cousin Ismail Hossain in 2010 and divorced him in 2012.
+Moni married her cousin, Ismail Hossain, in 2010 and divorced him in 2012.
 She then married footballer Ferdous Kabir Sourav in April 2012.
 In 2019, Moni was engaged to RJ Tamim Hasan, but later they broke up.
-In March 2020, she married film director Kamruzzaman Roni but this marriage did not last.
+In 2020, she was married to film director Kamruzzaman Roni for a short period.

 In October 2021, she married actor-model Sariful Razz.
-Razz-Porimoni became parents of a boy, Shaheem Muhammad Rajya, on 10 August 2022.
+They have a son, Shaheem Muhammad Punno (also Rajya), born on 10 August 2022.
 On 31 December 2022, Moni confirmed her separation with Razz via social media later stating that she left his house with son Rajya a day prior.
+Later on, they patched up and started living together again on-and-off.
+After alleging several relationships of Razz with other actresses, including Tanjin Tisha, Nazifa Tushi, and Sunerah Binte Kamal, Moni divorced him on 18 September 2023.

+In May 2024, Moni revealed that she had adopted a girl, Safeera Sultana Priom, in an online post written on Anandabazar Patrika.